-Over the last three decades, the Children’s Alliance has done a lot to improve the lives of Washington’s kids.
+Over more than three decades, the Children’s Alliance has done a lot to improve the lives of Washington’s kids.
 We have brought together organizations and individuals to fight for policy changes that benefit kids.
 We have continually pushed policymakers to put kids first.
 We have fought to protect children from budget cuts.
 And we have placed a spotlight on racial inequities and the damaging effects of institutional racism on all children.

 From our scrappy beginnings, we have grown in size, influence and scope – all with the goal of bringing people together to build a movement for kids.
 Our work will be done when all kids get the childhoods they deserve.